joseglego/node-example-app/README.md

 #### 5: Define first Controllers & Routes (for Enterprise)
 Create first 2 routes with correspondent controllers

+#### 6: Define Modular Structure
+MOST of the backend apps are showed in MVC.
+But, in node is common see the MVC structure for modules (Like in Python w/Django).
+It's becasue you can remove every module and plugin in another application.

 ## Running the tests

 No tests included yet.